Gabriella439/nixos-in-production/manuscript/AdvancedModules.md

 }
 ```

-… and now that works, since we specified a new priority of `50` which is a higher priority than the default priority of `100`.
-There is also a pre-existing utility named `lib.mkForce` which sets the priority to 50, so we can use that instead:
+… and now that works, since we specified a new priority of `50` takes priority over the default priority of `100`.
+There is also a pre-existing utility named `lib.mkForce` which sets the priority to 50, so we could have also used that instead:

 ```nix
 { lib, ... }: